mathiaswouters/morpheus/README.md

   - NixOS
   - ...

-- Implement for following desktop environments (maybe window managers)
+- Implement for following desktop environments (maybe window managers):
   - Gnome (**START WITH THIS**)
   - KDE
   - ...